BridgetAdeyemi/PRODIGY_WD_05/README.md

 **Usage**
 - Enter a city name into the search box and click the search button to get the current weather conditions for that city.
 - The weather data will be displayed, including the temperature, humidity, wind speed, and a weather icon representing the current conditions.

+**Live Demo**
+Checkout the live version of the project here